Volue-Public/energy-mesh-python/docs/development-schedule.md

 * **Sprint 2** - week 17-19

   Start implementing security related to the new APIs.
 All communication shall be encrypted using HTTPs.
 We will try to implement integration with an authentication provider using standard Kerberos correctly.
-Kerberos is selected because thar is still what is in use in the other SmE applications, but this may very well be changed in a later stage based on general Volue recommendations.
+Kerberos is selected because that is still what is in use in the other SmE applications, but this may very well be changed in a later stage based on general Volue recommendations.

   Authorisation requirements for the first Python version is to limit access to None/Read/Write either time series data and objects.